caleb-devops/helm-charts/charts/vrising/README.md

     Password: ''
 ```

-Additional game settings settings can be applied under the `serverGameSettings` key.
+Additional game settings can be applied under the `serverGameSettings` key.
 See <https://cdn.stunlock.com/blog/2022/05/25083113/Game-Server-Settings.pdf> for reference.

 > [!TIP]
 > Settings are converted to json and saved directly to the `ServerHostSettings.json` and `ServerGameSettings.json` files.
 Additional settings that are not found in this Chart can still be applied using their respective keys.